kwilliams1987/SE-ShipSystemsManager/README.md

 ### LCD Displays
 * `doorsign` This specifies the LCD above a door, and will change text to read BATTLE STATIONS, DECOMPRESSION or other similar text messages.
 * `battle` This specifies a large LCD which will display a graphic during a BATTLE STATIONS state.
-* `warnsign` This specifies a large LCD which will display an appropriate graphic during any state which provides on.
+* `warnsign` This specifies a large LCD which will display an appropriate graphic during any state which provides one.

 ### Sound Blocks
 * `siren` These sound blocks will play a sound loop appropriate to the current ship state.

 ### Lights
-* `warnlight` These lights will change color and blink depending on the current ship state.
+* `warnlight` These lights will change color and blink style depending on the current ship state.
 * **Special Case**: During many ship state triggers, any lights not marked with a `warnlight` state will be disabled.

 ## States